smh-my-head/hades/docs/install.md

    [here](https://www.spice-space.org/download.html) (navigate to
    *Guest->Windows Binaries*)

-5. Shutdown the VM and delete the dummy image `run/dummy.qcow2`, which is no longer needed
+5. Shutdown the VM and delete the dummy image `run/dummy.qcow2`, which was used to set up virtio and is no longer needed

 6. Start the VM again with `hades.sh`.
 This is how you can start the VM from now on.
 You may want to edit `hades.sh` to change